Joystream/community-repo/community-roadmap/LeadsJD.md

 - Builders Lead / Deputy / Worker experience is preferred
 - High availability: First few days after a Lead is hired will require high availability and lots of work
-- Experience in manging team 2+ years
+- Experience in managing team 2+ years
 - Skills: programming experience 3+ years.
 - Deep understanding of Web3 and Distributed systems
 - Strong communication skills